GangSuUGA/Network-Sensor-Location-Problem/MIP_Algorithm.md

 **Constraints**:
 - A x = b (linear constraints)
 - l ≤ x ≤ u (bound constraints)
 - some or all xj must take integer values (integrality constraints)
-- some or all xj must take binary values (binary constraints)
 ________________________________________________________________________

 To make integer programming possible, several mathematical algorithms are used.